What Is a Collect Call

 Media representations often highlight collect calls as important tools in narratives of hardship or emergency.
 When characters place a collect call, it's typically portrayed as a significant moment, underscoring the urgency or distress involved.

-See also How to Forward Calls Sprint
+See also How to Turn off Call Blocking AT&T

 This form of calling, known as a reverse charge in parts of the English-speaking world, is frequently used to bypass the financial burden on the caller, shifting it to the receiver.
 Whether it's in a dramatic film scene or a pivotal plot point in a television series, the act of making a collect call can serve to intensify the emotional stakes.